Gruffudd ap Cynan: Death and succession

 Gruffudd died in his bed, old and blind in 1137, and was mourned by the annalist of Brut y Tywysogion as the "head and king and defender and pacifier of all Wales".
 He was buried by the high altar in Bangor Cathedral, which he had been involved in rebuilding.
 He also made bequests to many other churches, including one to Christ Church Cathedral, Dublin where he had worshipped as a boy.
 An elegy was sung for him by the poet Meilyr Brydydd, his wife Angharad survived him by 25 years.
 He was succeeded as king of Gwynedd by his son Owain Gwynedd.
-His daughter Gwenllian, who married Gruffudd ap Rhys of Deheubarth, son of his old ally Rhys ap Tewdwr, is also notable for her resistance to English rule.
+His daughter Gwenllian, who married Gruffudd ap Rhys of Deheubarth, son of his old ally Rhys ap Tewdwr, is also notable for her resistance to Norman rule.

 Legacy

-According to Hywel Teifi Edwards, Gruffudd, according to legend, not only reformed the Welsh bardic tradition to accord with that of the Irish-language bards, but also sponsored an Eisteddfod at Caerwys during his reign as King of Gwynedd.
+According to Hywel Teifi Edwards, Gruffudd, according to legend, not only reformed the Welsh bardic tradition to accord with that of the Irish language bards but also sponsored an Eisteddfod at Caerwys during his reign as King of Gwynedd.